small-hack/argocd-apps/keycloak/README.md

 # Keycloak

+> Depends on `external-secrets-operator`, and `bitwarden-external-secrets`

 Keycloak is an Open Source Identity and Access Management solution which provides user federation, strong authentication, user management, fine-grained authorization, and more.

-- Add authentication to applications and secure services with minimum effort.
-- No need to deal with storing users or authenticating users.
+Add authentication to applications and secure services with minimum effort.
+No need to deal with storing users or authenticating users.

 1. Deploy `argo-postgres-app`
 2. Deploy `cli-container`